errorception/redis-lock/README.md

 Implements a locking primitive using redis in node.js.

-Fully non-blocking and asynchronous, and uses the robust algorithm described in the [redis docs](https://redis.io/topics/distlock).
+Fully non-blocking and asynchronous, and uses the algorithm described in the [redis docs](https://redis.io/commands/setnx).

 Useful for concurrency control.
 For example, when updating a database record you might want to ensure that no other part of your code is updating the same record at that time.